-Military Leadership: Sheikh Mohammed has transformed the military capabilities of the UAE not only through buying military hardware (over 80 F-16 jets), but also by developing the UAE’s own industry, both hardware and special forces.
+Military Leadership: Sheikh Mohamed has transformed the military capabilities of the UAE not only through buying military hardware (over 80 F-16 jets), but also by developing the UAE’s own industry, both hardware and special forces.
 All of these have also been deployed in various conflicts including Iraq, Somalia, Afghanistan, Libya and Yemen.
 The UAE is an important centre for global weapons trading hosting the world’s largest defence expos.

-Global Player: Sheikh Mohammed has enjoyed excellent personal relationships with the previous two US Presidents managing to have his views heard on Iran, the Muslim brotherhood, Palestine and the support of a young Saudi prince.
-Further, Sheikh Mohammed has shown that he is his own man by following policies that the US does not support publicly: the support of Libyan general Khalifa Haftar and the blockade on Qatar.
+Global Player: Sheikh Mohamed has enjoyed excellent personal relationships with the previous two US presidents managing to have his views heard on Iran, the Muslim Brotherhood, Palestine and the support of a young Saudi prince.
+Further, Sheikh Mohamed has shown that he is his own man by following policies that the US does not support publicly: the support of Libyan general Khalifa Haftar and the blockade on Qatar.
 Involvement in other key issues shows that the UAE is punching above its weight in international affairs.
 Its involvement in Yemen has become increasingly complex with a recent split with Saudi policy meaning their respective proxies on the ground are fighting each other as well as local forces and proxies of Iran.
 The humanitarian disaster in Yemen is of an immense magnitude with many voices squarely laying the brunt of the blame on the UAE and Saudi Arabia.

-Abraham Accords: The UAE (along with Bahrain) formalised relations with Israel by signing the Abraham Accords Peace Treaty at the White House in September 2020 with the Israeli Prime Minister and President Trump in attendance.
-An Israeli embassy was opened in July 2021 with the president of Israel in attendance as the UAE pushes ahead with a full normalisation strategy which has outraged Palestinians and their supporters.
+Abraham Accords: The UAE (along with Bahrain) formalised relations with Israel by signing the Abraham Accords Peace Treaty at the White House in September 2020 with the Israeli Prime Minister and the former American President Trump in attendance.
+An Israeli embassy was opened in July 2021 with the President of Israel in attendance as the UAE pushes ahead with a full normalisation strategy which has outraged Palestinians and their supporters.